iamchuan/udacity_capstone/report.md

 Generative Adversarial Networks (GANs), are a framework first proposed by Ian J. Goodfellow[^i.goodfellow] in 2014.
 GANs are usually trained to generate new samples similar to the training samples by teaching a DL model to estimate the training data’s distribution.
 GANs have become one of the most popular topic on both research side and application side in the deep learning community for its various applications in image/video generation, image-to-image translation, style transfer, etc.

 A typical GAN usually includes two separate networks being trained simultaneously: a generative model, called the generator or **G**, captures the data distribution and produces "fake" samples, and a discriminative model, called the discriminator or **D**, estimates the probability that a sample came from the training data rather than the generator.
-In this project, we implemented several GANs frameworks and compared their performance on three simple image datasets, including MNIST[^MNIST], FashionMNIST[^Fashion-MNIST], and CartoonSet10k[^CartoonSet10k].
+In this project, we implemented several GANs frameworks using *pyTorch* and compared their performance on three simple image datasets, MNIST[^MNIST], FashionMNIST[^Fashion-MNIST], and CartoonSet10k[^CartoonSet10k].

 ### Problem Statement